-The TSO shall in the decision, when applicable, set additional or stricter limits on how, and to what extent, the flexibility can be used for that specific group, and how the compliance shall be tested.
-For example, if a battery is needed to achieve compliance the TSO shall require the battery to always be in operation when delivery from the group is procured.
+The TSO shall in the decision, when applicable to ensure that compliance is always met in operation, set additional or stricter limits on how, and to what extent, the flexibility can be used for that specific group, and how the compliance shall be tested.
+For example, if a battery is needed to achieve compliance the TSO shall require the battery to always be in operation when the group is providing FCR.

 3.6.
-Provision from Centrally Controlled FCR Providing Entities
+Provision from centrally controlled FCR providing entities

-An entity is defined to be centrally controlled if it during operation is dependent on a centralised function.
-Examples of such functions are central frequency measurements and central control systems.
+An entity is defined to be centrally controlled if during operation it is dependent on a centralised function.
+Examples of such functions are central frequency measurements and central control systems not located together with the providing entity, by e.g. using (third party) communication links.
 An entity that is not dependent on centralised functions is denoted as locally controlled.
 An entity may be regarded as locally controlled even if it is dependent on central functions prior to the operation phase and actual provision, e.g. for scheduling of the resource.
 It is in such cases required that any centralised signals are sent well in advance of the contractually agreed delivery period and that the provider is able to verify that the entity has received the signal prior to provision.

 Local control shall always be implemented whenever feasible from a technical point of view.
 The reserve connecting TSO may allow central control if local control would incur unreasonable cost.
+It is the provider's responsibility to contact the TSO to determine if the control configuration is acceptable and if it is regarded as local or central.

-Central frequency measurements may not be distributed outside of the LFC (Load-Frequency Control) area for which the measurements were made.
+Central frequency measurements may only be used to control resources in the same LFC (Load-Frequency Control) area10 in which the measurements were made.

-The maximal provision per central controller and per single point of failure is limited to 5% of the nominal reference incident in the Nordic power system.
-Currently that implies that no central function shall be allowed to provide more than 73 MW (= 1450 $MW \cdot 0.05$).
+The maximal provision per central controller is limited to 5% of the nominal reference incident in the Nordic power system.
+Currently the limit for FCR-N and FCR-D is 73 MW (= 1450 $MW \cdot 0.05$).
+When providing both reserves the combined limit is 100 MW.

-The implemented solution shall be designed to guarantee an availability of the central functions of at least X % (TBD).
-Alternatively, a local fall-back solution may be implemented in case of unavailability of the central functions.
-The reserve connecting TSO may allow the local fall-back to be slightly less accurate than otherwise stated by the requirements, if motivated on a technical basis.
+The implemented solution shall be designed to guarantee an availability of the central functions of at least X % $(TBD)^{11}$.
+The solution shall be robust against unavailability of the central functions, and hence the provider shall implement one of the following methods:

-The provider shall implement a suitable method of redundancy for the central functions, to be evaluated and approved by the reserve connecting TSO.
-Single point of failures shall be allowed if deemed unfeasible to avert by redundancy, if the availability requirement can still be met.
+- Redundancy for the central functions, to be evaluated and approved by the reserve connecting TSO - Alternatively, a local fall-back solution.
+The reserve connecting TSO may allow the local fall-back to be slightly less accurate than otherwise stated by the requirements, if motivated on a technical basis. - Single point of failures shall be allowed if deemed unfeasible to avert by redundancy or local fallback, if the availability requirement can still be met.